balaji1974/devops/03 - Terraform/README.md

   name  = var.names[count.index]
 }

+Functions like reverse, distint, sort can be used with collection var.names concat(var.name, ["dada"]) -> This will add new values to the list contains(var.name, ["bala"]) -> Will return true or false based on the value, if it exist or not

+range(start index, end index, steps) -> eg. range(1,12,2) will list values 1, 3, 5, 7, 8 and 11

 Another way to iterate a list is by converting it to a set: resource "aws_iam_user" "my_iam_users" {
    for_each=toset(var.names)